 It doesn’t mean that I’ve accepted it, too.

 I wholeheartedly believe that we shouldn’t be penalised for pursuing a career on our own but rather bolstered and championed for that decision instead.
-The underlying security that core benefits provide in turn builds underlying confidence – mentally, physically and financially – which is invaluable for any female founder at every stage of their companies growth.
+The underlying security that core benefits provide in turn builds underlying confidence – mentally, physically and financially – which is invaluable for any female business owner at every stage of their companies growth.

 * Whilst of course one could argue that there are benefits out there for the self-employed should they with to spend hours trawling the internet for offers, with no HR advisor on standby directing you to the best deals, finding the right benefits requires time which is limited when you’re the boss.